4 Things Parents With Migraines Totally Understand

 It’s tough having a brain that barbecues itself.
 It’s even more of a challenge when my brain barbecues itself while I’m parenting my 6-year-old.
 My migraines present a major obstacle when it comes to staying present (and out of bed) while cooking meals, helping with math equations, and playing hide-the-mom.

 Even though I know I’m not alone, suffering from migraines while parenting can leave me feeling lost and lonely.
-According to The Migraine Research Foundation, 12% of the population suffers from migraines.1 Clearly, there are other parents out there microwaving dinners and calling in their trusted back-up.
-For my migraine mom and dads, I know you get me.
+According to studies, 12% of the population suffers from migraines.1 Clearly, there are other parents out there microwaving dinners and calling in their trusted backup.
+For my migraine moms and dads, I know you get me.
 Here are four ways you might feel my pain.

 Screen time is a savior.
 While this move may not win me the Parent Of The Year Award, it does win me a few moments of coveted downtime.
 I make sure to have favorite movies and even a secret never-been-played app ready to go so that my little guy can be entertained while I’m entertaining myself with a cold cloth on my head.
 (I also have fun Dollar Store crafts ready to go.)